jtishey/get_isis/README.txt

 Also, get_isis can be used to connect via local SOCKS proxy:

-1. Uncomment line 45 in modules.py
+1. Line 65 in modules.py specifies an alternate ssh config file ~/.ssh/proxy.config by default
 2. Create a file in your ~/.ssh/proxy.config as follows: echo 'ProxyCommand proxy_cheater %h' > ~/.ssh/proxy.config
 3. Create a bash script to fix the IP/port for netcat: